yugabyte/yugabyte-db/docs/content/latest/api/ycql/batch.md

 If used, the write statement will return its status (whether applied, unapplied, or errored-out with a message) as a regular CQL row that the application can inspect and decide what to do.

-In the case of a batch (which is its intended use-case), it is required that either none or all statements use `RETURNS STATUS AS ROW`.
+For a batch, it is required that either none or all statements use `RETURNS STATUS AS ROW`.

 This is so that when executing n statements in a batch with `RETURN STATUS AS ROW` it will always return n rows (in the same order as the statements)